Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 # Though we don't always recommend it's use, you can find pre-built indexes for
 # the entire human genome (and other genomes) on biocluster using following path:
-# /home/mirror/igenomes/Homo_sapiens/UCSC/hg19/Sequence/Bowtie2Index/
+# /home/mirror/igenome/Homo_sapiens/UCSC/hg19/Sequence/Bowtie2Index/
 ```

 ---

-It is worth checking out the format for the reference though, so you are aware of it.
+It is worth quickly checking the format for the reference.
 Here we are using the chromosome 12 sequence from the UCSC hg19 (human genome release 37, UCSC release 19).

 ```
 $ head -n 10